 - 3 cloves garlic

-- 1 tbsp lemongrass paste or 1 stalk, finely chopped
+- 1 tablespoon lemongrass paste or 1 stalk, finely chopped

-- 1/2 tsp chili powder (or more if you want it hotter)
+- ½ teaspoon chili powder (or more if you want it hotter)

-- 2 tsp tamarind paste (less if concentrated)
+- 2 teaspoon tamarind paste (less if concentrated)

 - 8 oz Asian eggplant 225g aubergine